camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/terraform-setup.md

 }
 ```

-There are various other input options to customize the cluster setup further.
-Please see the [module documentation](https://github.com/camunda/camunda-tf-eks-module).
+There are various other input options to customize the cluster setup further; see the [module documentation](https://github.com/camunda/camunda-tf-eks-module).

-### PostgreSQL Module
+### PostgreSQL module

-We separated the Cluster and PostgreSQL modules from each other to allow more customization options to the user.
+We separated the cluster and PostgreSQL modules from each other to allow more customization options to the user.

-1. In the folder where your `config.tf` rezides, create an additional `db.tf` file.
+1. In the folder where your `config.tf` resides, create an additional `db.tf` file.
-2. Paste the following contents into `db.tf` to make use of the provided module
+2. Paste the following contents into `db.tf` to make use of the provided module:

 ```hcl
 module "postgresql" {